1099-MISC: Reporting Miscellaneous Income

 Extensions for Filing Form 1099-MISC

 If you cannot meet the filing deadline, you can request an extension.
 The IRS grants for submitting Form 1099-MISC, but not for sending copies to recipients.
-To file for an extension, you’ll need to:
+To file for an extension:

 : Form 8809 allows businesses to request an automatic extension of 30 days for filing Form 1099-MISC with the IRS.
-You must file it by the original deadline (typically February 28 for paper filers).
+You must file it by the original deadline.

-Late Filing Penalties: Even with an extension, the deadline for sending the 1099-MISC to the recipients (Friday, January 31st, 2025) cannot be extended.
-So, make sure to meet that deadline to avoid penalties.
+Even with an extension, the deadline for sending the 1099-MISC to the recipients (Monday, February 2nd, 2026) cannot be extended.
+So make sure to meet that deadline to avoid penalties.

 Penalties for Not Filing IRS Form 1099-MISC